spring-guides/gs-uploading-files/README.md

 }
 ```

-First of all, this entire class is marked up with `@Controller` so Spring MVC can pick it up and look for routes.
+The entire class is marked up with `@Controller` so Spring MVC can pick it up and look for routes.

-Next, each method has been tagged with `@RequestMapping` to flag the path and the REST action.
-In this case, `GET` will return back a very simple message indicating the `POST` operation is available.
+Each method is tagged with `@RequestMapping` to flag the path and the REST action.
+In this case, `GET` returns a very simple message indicating the `POST` operation is available.

-The `handleFileUpload` method is where the key parts are.
-First of all, you have it geared to handle a two-part message: `name` and `file`.
-It checks to make sure the file is not empty, and if not, it grabs the bytes.
+The `handleFileUpload` method is geared to handle a two-part message: `name` and `file`.
+It checks to make sure the file is not empty, and if it is empty, the method grabs the bytes.
 Next, it writes them out through a `BufferedOutputStream`.
-Finally, it appends **-uploaded** to the target filename to clearly see when a file has been uploaded.
+Finally, it appends **-uploaded** to the target filename to clearly show when a file has been uploaded.

-> **Note**: In a real world solution, you would more likely store the files in some temporary location, a database, of perhaps a NoSQL store like [Mongo's GridFS](http://docs.mongodb.org/manual/core/gridfs/).
-You would also need some controls in place to avoid filling up the filesystem while also protecting yourself from vulnerabilities such as uploading executables as well as overwriting existing files.
+> **Note**: In a production scenario, you more likely would store the files in a temporary location, a database, or perhaps a NoSQL store like [Mongo's GridFS](http://docs.mongodb.org/manual/core/gridfs/).
+You also need controls in place to avoid filling up the filesystem while also protecting yourself from vulnerabilities such as uploading executables and overwriting existing files.

 Make the application executable
 -------------------------------

-Although it is possible to package this service as a traditional _web application archive_ or [WAR][u-war] file for deployment to an external application server, the simpler approach demonstrated below creates a _standalone application_.
+Although it is possible to package this service as a traditional [WAR][u-war] file for deployment to an external application server, the simpler approach demonstrated below creates a _standalone application_.
 You package everything in a single, executable JAR file, driven by a good old Java `main()` method.
 And along the way, you use Spring's support for embedding the [Tomcat][u-tomcat] servlet container as the HTTP runtime, instead of deploying to an external instance.

 ### Create a main class